 Marc Whitmore is a Grammy award-winning Recording Engineer, Mixer, and Producer based in Santa Fe, New Mexico.
 His engineering and mixing work has been internationally recognized, and past collaborations have included Jon Batiste, T-Bone Burnett, and Danger Mouse.

 Marc studied audio engineering and completed an internship at Blackbird Studio in Nashville.
-Over the course of his career he has recorded in studios across the country, including New York City, New Orleans, Nashville, and Malibu.
+Over the course of his career he has recorded in studios across America, including New York City, New Orleans, Nashville, and Malibu.
 He has also recorded in Tokyo, Japan.

 In addition to studio work, Marc has extensive experience recording artists in unconventional locations, including historic churches, rustic barns, performance halls, and outdoor spaces.
 While he is well versed in modern recording equipment and Pro Tools, Marc prefers to capture sounds with analog tape machines and vintage consoles.